 Top and Bottom Burners, No Water Drawer

 This is the most expensive grill type you’ll find.
-It features a burner both over the top of the food and underneath, and there’s no need to fill the tray with water before cooking your food.
+It features a burner over the top of the food and underneath, and there’s no need to fill the tray with water before cooking your food.

-This model has clear advantages over the top-only styles because it can cook your food in half the time.
+This model has clear advantages over the top-only styles because it can cook your food half the time.
 There’s no need to disrupt your heat setting by opening the drawer to turn your food over.
 Additionally, the lack of water in the tray leads to a quicker and easier clean-up when you’re done cooking.